getphyllo/phyllo-connect-ios/README.md

 ...

-  PhylloConfig.shared.clientDisplayName = clientDisplayName  // the name of your app that you want the creators to see while granting access
-  PhylloConfig.shared.environment = environment  // the mode in which you want to use the SDK,  `sandbox` or `production` PhylloConfig.shared.userId = userId  // the unique user_id parameter returned by Phyllo API when you create a user (see https://docs.getphyllo.com/docs/api-reference/reference/openapi.v1.yml/paths/~1v1~1users/post)
-  PhylloConfig.shared.token = token
-  PhylloConfig.shared.workPlatformId = workPlatformId  // (optional) the unique work_platform_id of a specific work platform, if you want the creator to skip the platform selection screen and just be able to connect just with a single work platform
+  var phylloConfig = PhylloConfig() phylloConfig.clientDisplayName = clientDisplayName  // the name of your app that you want the creators to see while granting access phylloConfig.token = token phylloConfig.userId = userId  // the unique user_id parameter returned by Phyllo API when you create a user (see https://docs.getphyllo.com/docs/api-reference/reference/openapi.v1.yml/paths/~1v1~1users/post) phylloConfig.environment = environment  // the mode in which you want to use the SDK,  `sandbox` or `production` phylloConfig.workPlatformId = workPlatformId  // (optional) the unique work_platform_id of a specific work platform, if you want the creator to skip the platform selection screen and just be able to connect just with a single work platform

   PhylloConnect.shared.initialize(config: PhylloConfig.shared)
 ...